 After a trip to Africa, Gürbüz’s paintings began “visualizing the intersecting lives of humans and animals in the sometimes-menacing nature of the African continent”.
 Her paintings have been exhibited in Japan, Paris, Rome, Buenos Aires, and Barcelona, and are in collections at the British Museum London, Galerie Maeght Collection Paris, Istanbul Modern, and Ankara Painting and Sculpture Museum.
 I’m not an art critic or expert, but found her work especially fascinating and include several photos in this post.

 Istanbul born Tomur Atagök was educated in the US, at Cal Berkeley and other universities.
 After graduation, she became Assistant Director of Mimar Sinan University Museum of Painting and Sculpture and the Head of Culture, Press, and Public Relations at Yıldız Technical University.
 Atagök founded and chaired the only Museum Studies Graduate Program in Turkey.
-She’s a trailblazer and considers herself a “feminist artist”.
+She’s known as a trailblazer and considers herself a “feminist artist”.
 Her works include Goddesses and Ordinary Women and other interesting pieces.

 Trying to remember all the info displayed in museums makes me a little crazy.
 However, this one was especially interesting from the standpoint of learning about respected women artists in Turkey.